 Parent Support Partners, a service of the Healthy Minds Fairfax initiative, are all parents who have received training and are qualitied to offer education, support and assistance at no cost to families or caregivers.
 They provide reliable information that families can use in decision-making and are familiar with services and resources that can help families in distress.
 Visit www.fairfaxcounty.gov/healthymindsfairfax or www.nami-northernvirginia.org/parent-peer-support.html.

 STEM Professionals Needed.
-Volunteers are needed to assist K-12 STEM teachers in northern Virginia as part of the American Association for the Advancement of Science’s STEM Volunteer Program, stemvolunteers.org, during the 2019-20 school year, beginning in September.
-Please contact Don Rea at 571-551-2488 or firstname.lastname@example.org.
+Volunteers are needed to assist K-12 STEM teachers in northern Virginia as part of the American Association for the Advancement of Science’s STEM Volunteer Program, stemvolunteers.org, during the 2019-20 school year.Contact Don Rea at 571-551-2488 or email@example.com.

 Volunteer Adult Mentors Needed.
 Help assist the Department of Family Services’ BeFriendA-Child mentoring program.
 The mentors provide opportunities for companionship, guidance and support to children who have been abused and neglected, or who are at risk of abuse and neglect.
 Contact Ibrahim Khalil at Ibrahim.email@example.com or 703-324-4547.